HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/video-1-course-introduction.md

 ---

-## 📚 What You'll Learn in Course 1
+## 📚 What You'll Learn in the Course

 ### 🔥 Focus Area: Temperature Sensors
 - Described as the "granddaddy" of all sensors.